Chicago Cubs announce deals with OF Pederson, 2 pitchers

-CHICAGO (AP)Joc Pederson joined the Chicago Cubs on Friday, finalizing a one-year contract with the NL Central champions.
+CHICAGO (AP)Joc Pederson joined the Chicago Cubs, finalizing a $7 million, one-year contract with the NL Central champions.

-The Cubs also announced one-year deals for pitchers Trevor Williams and Andrew Chafin.
+The Cubs also completed a $2.75 million, one-year deal for pitcher Andrew Chafin and a $2.5 million, one-year agreement for pitcher Trevor Williams on Friday.
 The contracts for Pederson and Chafin include a mutual option for 2022.

 Chicago had just three outfielders on its 40-man roster before the addition of Pederson, who hit .190 with seven homers and 16 RBIs last season for the World Series champion Los Angeles Dodgers.